mkayontour/ansible-module-icinga2-director/README.md

 ## Description

 This module can create, update, or delete hosts at the director.

 This is the first, go for this Ansible Module.
 For the parameter documentation check the ansible-doc

 `ansible-doc icinga2_director_host`
+`ansible-doc icinga2_director_deploy`

 ## Todos

 Create as much objects at possible within these modules or this module.

 We should be able to create anything ad-hoc with ansible on the director.

 ## Installation